Internal medicine

 • Simultaneous testing and treatment for partners available

-Main Sexually Transmitted Infections We Treat
+Main Sexually Transmitted Infections Treated at Our Clinic

 Chlamydia Infection (Most Common)